filecoin-project/community/projects/application/AvatarMetaverse.md

 ## Target Audience
 <!--Describe who will be your project's users-->
-Everyone in the meta universe
+Provide a set of identity for everyone in Metaverse

 ## Rough estimated user base (if applicable)
 <!--How many users do you have right now?-->
-zero!
+a little !
 Just started development

 ## Github repo
 <!--Attach a link to your GitHub repo if it's OSS-->
 https://github.com/ZhangPeibin/AvatarMetaverse

 ## Website
 <!--Link your website if available-->